raspberrypilearning/fl-programming-robotics/week-2/fl-progrobot-w2-step02.md

 When testing the movement of your robot buggy, why do you need to perform the `.stop()` command before closing the Python program?

-+ This switches the motor controller board off so it doesn’t use anymore power
++ This switches the motor controller board off so it doesn’t use any more power
     + No
     + The motor controller will still draw power until the battery pack and/or Raspberry Pi is switched off.
     + Week 1, step 7